Simone Inzaghi: Style of play

 Throughout his career, Inzaghi's playing style was compared to that of his older brother Filippo and Paolo Rossi.
-Although he was not particularly skilful from a technical standpoint, he was a tall and fast striker with a slender physique, who was mainly known for his eye for goal, ability to play on the edge of the offside trap and clinical finishing inside the penalty area, in particular from close range, due to his opportunism and positional sense.
+Although he was not particularly skillful from a technical standpoint, he was a tall and fast striker with a slender physique, who was mainly known for his eye for goal, ability to play on the edge of the offside trap and clinical finishing inside the penalty area, in particular from close range, due to his opportunism and positional sense.

 Managerial career

 Lazio

 Following his retirement, Inzaghi remained with Lazio, managing its Allievi and Primavera sides.
-On 3 April 2016, he was appointed at the senior team on an interim basis following the sacking of Stefano Pioli.
+On 3 April 2016, he was appointed to the senior team on an interim basis following the sacking of Stefano Pioli.

 For the 2016–17 season, Inzaghi was originally replaced by Marcelo Bielsa.
 However, as the Argentine left his post after less than one week due to undisclosed reasons, he was named as permanent manager.
 He guided the team to fifth place in the domestic league as well as the final of the Italian Cup, lost to Juventus; on 7 June 2017, he renewed his contract until 2020.

-The 2017–18 campaign started with a high note, as Lazio defeated Juventus in the Supercoppa Italiana with a 3–2 result.
-They again finished fifth in Serie A, missing out on Champions League qualification on the final matchday after a 2–3 home loss to Inter Milan.
+The 2017–18 campaign started on a high note, as Lazio defeated Juventus in the Supercoppa Italiana with a 3–2 result.
+They again finished fifth in Serie A, missing out on Champions League qualification on the final matchday after a 2–3 home loss to Internazionale.

 The 2018–19 season saw the side win the domestic cup 2–0 over Atalanta, conquering their seventh title overall and automatically qualifying for the group stage of the UEFA Europa League.

 On 22 December 2019, Inzaghi captured his second Supercoppa Italiana title with Lazio, following a 3–1 victory over Juventus.

 In the 2019–20 Serie A season, he led Lazio to finish fourth, which earned them the right to play in the 2020–21 UEFA Champions League, for the first time since 2007–08.
 Lazio managed to reach the round of 16 in the 2020–21 Champions League.